VanitaChauhan/CodingBat-String2/README.md

 # CodingBat-String2

-These are the solution to the Java problems available on CodingBat The problem solution used 1 loop
+These are the solution to the Java problems available on CodingBat The problem are related to data type String
+The solution uses 1 loop